A Pure Demand Operational Semantics with Applications to Program Analysis

 We first start off with $\vdashe$, a standard call-by-value environment/closure big step operational semantics.

 We let $\envt = [\ev_0 \mapsto \reval_0,\dots,\ev_n \mapsto\reval_n]$ represent an environment mapping variables to their values.
-Since the language has no \plangil!let! and only functions, we can without loss of generality assume that the head variable mapped, $\ev_0$, is the (single) local variable, $\ev_1$ is the (single) non-local defined in the immediately containing static scope, etc. Closures are results of the form $\reval = (\gtfun\ \ev \gtarrow \expr)^{\envt}$ where the $\envt$ is of the aforementioned form.
-We no longer need the program point labels $\lab$ so we remove them.
+Since the language has no \plangil!let! and only functions, we can without loss of generality assume that the head variable mapped, $\ev_0$, is the (single) local variable, $\ev_1$ is the (single) non-local variable defined in the immediately containing static scope, etc. Closures are results of the form $\reval = (\gtfun\ \ev \gtarrow \expr)^{\envt}$ where the $\envt$ is of the aforementioned form.
+We no longer need the DeBruijn indices on variables so they are removed.
 The revised grammar is in Figure \ref{fig_envt_grammar}.
 Note that we are reusing metavariable names such as $\expr$ across the different systems but it should be clear from context whether we are in $\vdash$, $\vdashe$, etc.

 The big-step operational semantics is completely standard. \begin{definition} Relation $\envt \vdashe \expr \steps \reval$ is defined by the rules of Figure \ref{fig_steps_envt_closure}. $\vdashe \gexpr \steps \reval$ iff $[] \vdashe \gexpr \steps \reval$. \end{definition}